sol-eng/stockportfolio/README.md

 and filter by the tags: Finance > Stocks > Portfolio.

 Each folder contains a piece of R content.
 More details on each are below.
 There are also two SQLite databases with sample data (`./stock.db` and `./portfolio.db`) to make the repository and resources somewhat encapsulated from external dependencies.
-Finally, there is a [`deploy.yml`](./deploy.yml) file which is used for programmatic deployment to RStudio Connect.

 - The [`shiny-app`](./shiny-app) folder has a R Markdown flexdashboard that uses shiny to allow users to explore portfolio returns based on different tolerances